bloomberg/ts-blank-space/docs/unsupported_syntax.md

 }
 ```

-An alternative way for `ts-blank-space` to fix up the output by adding JavaScript:
+An alternative way for `ts-blank-space` to fix up the output by adding JavaScript could be:

 ```javascript
 const fn = () =>     0||{};